Skip to main content

 .build();

-Start small, grow organically
+Start small, grow over time

-Combine different sources
+Combine sources

 Dataset baseDataset = Dataset.fromJson(Path.of("datasets/base-qa.json"));